pingcap/docs-cn/how-to/upgrade/from-previous-version.md

     >
     > For the cluster topology of multiple TiKV instances (processes) on a single machine, you need to modify the `capacity` parameter.

     Recommended configuration: `capacity` = MEM_TOTAL \* 0.5 / the number of TiKV instances.
+If the `capacity` parameter is configured reasonably in the current version, it needs no modification.

 - In the TiKV configuration, you need to configure the `tikv_status_port` port for the multiple instances on a single machine scenario.
+If the current version has the above configuration, it needs no modification.
-Before you configure it, check whether a port conflict exists.
+- Before you configure `tikv_status_port`, check whether a port conflict exists.

     ```
     [tikv_servers]